dmbarbour/wikilon/docs/ABCRT.md

 ## Representations

-For now, I'm using 32-bit words.
-I might try to create a 64-bit runtime later, but getting the current one working is more critical.
-Memory in the main (linear object) space will be aligned for allocation of two words.
-With 32-bit words, this gives us 3 tag bits per pointer.
-Small numbers and a few special constants are also represented.

-Example:
-* xy1 - small integers; plus or minus (2^30 - 1).
+I'm giving a try to 64-bit representations.
+Absolute pointers.
+Bit flags.
+No special address checks.

-* 000 - tagged objects (tag, data...)
+* 000 - tagged object
-* 010 - pairs (val, val)
+* 001 - pair value
-* 100 - pair in left
+* 010 - pair in left
-* 110 - pair in right
+* 011 - pair in right

-With 32 bits, I don't have much room for encoding special constants like unit.
-However, I could overload the zero address for this role.

-* 000 - void, an invalid or undefined value
+* 100 - small integers
-* 010 - unit
+* 101 - ref constant
-* 100 - unit in left (false)
+* 110 - ref constant in left
-* 110 - unit in right (true, end of list)
+* 111 - ref constant in right

-Sadly, overloading this address adds a bunch of conditional checks and potential pipeline stalls.
-I'd prefer to avoid this.
-With 64 bits, I could afford to dedicate fewer bits to small integers, or use an extra alignment bit.

-Other than pairs, most things are 'tagged objects'.
-The type of a tagged object is generally determined by the low byte in the first word.
-The upper three bytes are then additional data, e.g. sizes of things or a few flag bits.
+64-bit small integers can carry 18 decimal digit integers.
+For simplicity, that's my current limit.
+I might eventually support big integer math.
+At the moment, the only 'ref constant' is the unit value.

-Tagged objects will include:
+Tagged objects include:

-* big integers
 * deep sum values
 * blocks of code
 * sealed values
+* pending computations
+* compact structures: arrays, binaries, texts
 * stowage wrappers
-* pending computations
-* arrays, binaries, texts

 After implementing a few, I feel it is essential to keep tagged objects structurally simple (even at cost to performance opportunities).
 I'll eventually want to extend these further: floating point numbers, vectors and matrices thereof, etc..

-#### 64-bit Absolute Addressing Representation?

-If I go for a 64-bit representation, I'd use absolute addressing instead of offsets into a region.
-I also want to eliminate unit, void, etc. as pointers - i.e. I should not need to test whether a reference is NULL.
-So I can use some extra tag bits for that.

-I cannot use direct value representations for stowed values or blocks.
-That isn't necessarily a bad thing - less fragile to changes in a runtime implementation, at least!

-Absolute addressing may complicate some things.
-Relative addressing makes stowage easy, for example: we can represent stowed values as copies into a distinct context with local addressing.
-With absolute addressing, we essentially need an alternative value representation for stowing values - something more structured than bytecode.

-I can probably disable 'big numbers' and restrict myself to 'small numbers' with (for example) 61-bit representations.

-### Big Integers

-Integers in the range plus or minus `2^30 - 1` are recorded directly in a value reference.
-In a 64-bit implementation, this could potentially extend to about `2^62-1` (big integers become unnecessary for most computations).
-Small integers are sufficient for a lot of use cases: characters, indexing vectors, etc..
-For larger numbers, I'll use a tagged value representation.

-        tag word: includes size (in words), sign (1 bit) followed by sequence 32-bit words of given size each word encodes a 'big digit' in range 0..999999999

-In a 32-bit implementation, the tag word may also include the lowest 'big digit' if doing so is convenient.

-*Note:* There may be some benefit from using an intermediate sized integer, e.g. one cell for ~56 bits of data.
-However, after experimenting with this idea, I don't feel the space savings are sufficient compared to the complexity to deal with another case.
-Further, I find it unlikely that the optimization will be significant: the use of big integers of any sort is expected to be rare.

 ### Deep Sums

-        tag word: includes an LRLRLLLR string (2 bits each, depth 1..12) second word is value reference
+        tag word: includes an LRLRLLLR string (2 bits each) second word is value reference

-We'll use 2-bits per `L` or `R` in a deep-sum string, with up to 24-bits of tag data.
-This enables sums of up to depth 12 per allocation.
-The value in question may be yet another sum.
-Compacting deep sums into a single allocation should enable sums to serve a much more effective role as an alternative to enumerations.
-In a 64-bit system, this could be bumped up to depth 28.
+We'll use 2-bits per `L` or `R` in a deep-sum string.
+In a 32-bit system this gives depth 12 per allocation.
+In 64-bit system, depth 28 per allocation.

-Shallow sums refer to pair or unit in left or right, which is instead represented in the tag bits.
-Shallow sums are convenient as an optimization for representing lists and basic (node + leaf) tree structures.
+Shallow sums apply to pairs and reference constants.
+Mostly, this enables lists and booleans to have high performance representations.

 ### Blocks

-An efficient representation for code will be essential for performance.

-Naively, I could represent code as a simple list of operations.
-I could extend this via special objects for tokens and values.
-It might be convenient to start with a naive representation for code.
-But this representation won't be very efficient - expensive to copy and process, with poor locality properties.

-An alternative is to develop a compact representation - a compact block of operations together with a stack of quoted values, a special case operator to pop one value from this stack.
-This might not even be a 'block' representation, but rather a list fragment representation similar to how I represent arrays and texts.

-To get started quickly, I'll implement a 'naive' block representation, consisting of a list of opcodes and quoted values and a few header bits (affine, relevant, parallel, etc.).
-If I go for tracing JIT, keeping a copy count in the header bits might also be useful.
-A minimal, naive block representation:

-        (block header, list of operations)

-Operations in a block are either small integers indicating a single opcode (possibly an accelerator), or quoted values (block, text, partial evaluation, quotation, etc.).
-Fast composition may be represented as quoting and inlining a block.
-Our block header will contain a few flags (affine, relevant, etc.).
-This naive representation may prove convenient as a base representation for simplification and compilation.

-A challenge for this representation of blocks is *precise, efficient, dynamic* tracking of substructural type attributes.
-Internal substructure from partial evaluation as in `[[xyzzy]kf]` mustn't be confused with external sub-structure from quotations like `[xyzzy]kf' == [[xyzzy]kf]kf`.
-For the moment, I'll track substructure by recording a flag bit to track lazy substructure for quoted values.

-Long term, I'll also want *compact* blocks (e.g. a compact text plus a stack of quoted values, or internalizing quoted values similar to stowage) and *just-in-time compiled blocks*.
-These will be essential for performance at large scale.
+An efficient non-copying representation for blocks of code will be essential for performance with loopy code and fixpoints.
+However, for the moment, I'm favoring a naive representation: a simple list of operations.
+I might end up with mixed block models via composition.
+So "list of operations" should be the piece I optimize, similar to a binary.

+To support lazy computation of substructural attributes, a flag is used for quoted values to indicate the parent should inherit its substructure.

 #### Performance for Tight Loops